Zirias/clang-libdos/README.md

    streams just for `stdin`, `stdout` and `stderr`.
 See the source for details.

+ - **very** limited `curses.h` emulation, which could be enough for very basic curses-based programs.
+Handling of WINDOWs and comparison of physical and virtual screen *are* implemented, but be warned that this consumes memory ... a precious thing in a `.COM` file limited to 64KB.
+So, if you don't need curses, just leave `curses.c` out when compiling.

 ## Why?

 Because we can.
 My goal right now is to implement enough *runtime foo* to get